 The International Business Corporation Act of 1982 (IBC Act) permits the formation of a tax free business entity.
 As a result, persons located outside of Antigua and Barbuda can conduct business in a tax free environment.

 Acceptable business classifications include trust business, international banking, insurance, trade and also manufacturing.
-Businesses formed under the IBC Act are exempt from corporate income tax, sales tax and also withholding tax.
+Businesses formed under the IBC Act are exempt from corporate income tax and sales tax in addition to withholding tax.

 Sales Tax, Revenue Recovery Charge and Customs Tax

 The Antigua and Barbuda sales tax (known as ABST) is 15%.
 Therefore, most goods and services are taxed at that rate with the exception of a 12.5% rate given to hotel accommodations.
-In addition, exempt items include:
+Tax exempt items include:

 - Sale of new residential property